egyptatlas/contracts/README.md

-# Palmare Project
+# EgyptAtlas Project

-Palmare is a Community-first Web3 Sport App with inbuilt Game-Fi and Ride to Earn element
+EgyptAtlas is a Community-first Web3 Sport App with inbuilt Game-Fi and Ride to Earn element

-Palmare is built around an essential daily activity for most people – moving around.
+EgyptAtlas is built around an essential daily activity for most people – moving around.
 We are the first project to effectively bring to life a functioning ride & earn concept.

 Try running some of the following tasks: